mbuczko/flux/README.md

 # flux

-A Clojure based Solr client.
+This is a fork of Matt Mitchell's Flux - a Clojure based Solr client + Criteria DSL to make SOLR queries bit sweeter.
 Current Apache Solr version support is `4.9.0`.

 ## Installation (Leiningen)